Passeriformes / Turdidae / Turdus

 Distribution & Habitat

-Breeds across northeastern China and the Russian Far East in temperate forest habitats.
+Breeds in northeastern China and the Russian Far East.
 Winters in southern China and northern Vietnam.
-The species inhabits both deciduous and evergreen forests with undulating terrain, rarely occurring above 1100 meters in elevation.
+Habitat includes deciduous or evergreen forests with rolling terrain, rarely above 1100 m elevation.

 Behavior & Ecology